Scan Science and Technology

 The thermal behaviour of the aminosalicylic Acids is compared with the behaviour of their 1:1 molar ratio physical and kneaded mixtures with each of three different cyclodextrins (b-, hydroxypropyl-b-, and g-cyclodextrin), using differential scanning calorimetry and thermogravimetry coupled with evolved gas analysis by Fourier transform infrared spectroscopy.
 X-ray powder diffraction and infrared spectroscopy provided complementary information.
 Comparison of the effects of the different cyclodextrins on the behaviour of the individual aminosalicylic Acid isomers shows that hydroxypropyl-b-cyclodextrin has the greatest interaction with 3-aminosalicylic Acid and 5-aminosalicylic Acid, followed by g-cyclodextrin, while b-cyclodextrin generally shows the least interaction.
 For 4-Aminosalicylic Acid, the effect of g-cyclodextrin seems to be more marked than for 3-aminosalicylic Acid and 5-aminosalicylic Acid.

-M. Teresa Duarte – 2nd expert on this subject based on the ideXlab platform
+M. Teresa Duarte – One of the best experts on this subject based on the ideXlab platform.

 Expanding the Pool of Multicomponent Crystal Forms of the Antibiotic 4-Aminosalicylic Acid: The Influence of Crystallization ConditionsCrystal Growth & Design, 2017Co-Authors: Vânia André, Fabrizia Grepioni, Dario Braga, Oleksii Shemchuk, M. Teresa DuarteAbstract: